Jörg Widmann

 Jörg Widmann (/de/; born 19 June 1973) is a German composer, conductor and clarinetist.
 In 2023, Widmann was the third most performed living contemporary composer in the world.
-Formerly a clarinet and composition professor at the University of Music Freiburg, he is composition professor at the Barenboim–Said Akademie.
-His most important compositions are the concert overture Con brio, the opera Babylon, an oratorio Arche, Viola Concerto, Kantate and the trumpet concerto Towards Paradise.
+Formerly a clarinet and composition professor at the University of Music Freiburg, he holds a composition professorship at the Barenboim–Said Akademie Berlin.
+His most important compositions are the concert overture Con brio, the opera Babylon, an oratorio Arche, Viola Concerto, Friedenskantate and the trumpet concerto Towards Paradise.
 Widmann has written musical tributes to Classical and Romantic composers.
 He was awarded the Bavarian Maximilian Order for Science and Art in 2018 and the Bach Prize of the Free and Hanseatic City of Hamburg in 2023.
-He was Gewandhaus Composer of the Gewandhaus Orchester Leipzig and Composer in Residence for the Berlin Philharmonic.
+He was Gewandhaus composer of the Gewandhaus Orchester Leipzig and composer in residence for the Berlin Philharmonic.

 Early life and education

 Widmann was born on 19 June 1973 in Munich, the son of a physicist and a teacher.
 His sister is the German classical violinist Carolin Widmann.
 He first took clarinet lessons in 1980.
 Four years later he became a composition student of Kay Westermann.
 Widmann attended the secondary school Pestalozzi Gymnasium in Munich.
-(Note: Hans Werner Henze commissioned the Schuloper Absences.)
+(Note: Where Hans Werner Henze commissioned Widmann's Schuloper Absences.)
 He later studied composition with Hans Werner Henze, Wilfried Hiller in Munich and Heiner Goebbels, Wolfgang Rihm in Karlsruhe.

 He studied as a clarinetist at the Hochschule für Musik und Theater München with Gerhard Starke (1986–1997, Meisterklassendiplom 1997) and at the Juilliard School in New York City with Charles Neidich (1994–1995, Advanced Certificate 1995).
 He furthered his studies at the Hochschule für Musik Karlsruhe (1997–1999).